 Banks and Solander collected more than three hundred plant species, including many unique, giant tree ferns, and the flax plant, another species that obsessed Banks, given its suitability for rope making and sailing cloth.

 Unlike the Tahitians, the fierce and warlike Maori provided an intimidating welcome to the Europeans.
 Despite the presence of Tupai, who understood the Maori language, there were frequent misunderstandings between the crew and the Haka, who interpreted them as invaders and therefore, a threat.
-On first landfall at the site of modern day Gisborne, on the east coast of the North Island, several Maori were shot and killed by Cook and his crew.
+On the first landfall at the site of modern-day Gisborne, on the east coast of the North Island, several Maori were shot and killed by Cook and his crew.
 Cook later renamed the site, “Poverty Bay.”

 Cook spent six months circumnavigating the islands and producing a map that is still used today.
 Intrigued by the customs and cannibalism of the Maori as noted in his diary, Banks collected samples of the Maoris’ weapons and their intricate woodcarvings.

-The “Endeavour” made landfall on the eastern coast of Australia on April 28th, 1770, at a place Cook named Botany Bay, located just a few miles south of modern day Sydney.
+The “Endeavour” made landfall on the eastern coast of Australia on April 28th, 1770, at a place Cook named Botany Bay, located just a few miles south of modern-day Sydney.

-Banks and Solander’s plant hunting on the undiscovered eastern seaboard of Australia, produced the most significant part of their collection gathered during the three-year expedition.
+Banks and Solander’s plant hunting on the undiscovered eastern seaboard of Australia produced the most significant part of their collection gathered during the three-year expedition.

 Less successful, however, were their encounters with the indigenous Aborigines, who were either disinterested or hostile to the visitors for whom they regarded as invaders.

 On April 28, at Botany Bay, musket shots were fired at first contact, in order to deter the Aborigines.
 Spears and shields were seized.
-One of the Aborigines’ shields, now an artifact, is held today by the British Museum and regarded as one of the most important objects of its collection.
+One of the Aborigines’ shields, now an artefact, is held today by the British Museum and regarded as one of the most important objects of its collection.

-The “Endeavour” and its crew sailed northwards following and charting the coast until the ship ran aground, near modern day Cooktown on the Queensland coast.
-The six-week layover for repairs at a place later renamed after ship, the Endeavour River, provided Banks and Solander their best opportunity for plant hunting expeditions.
+The “Endeavour” and its crew sailed northwards following and charting the coast until the ship ran aground, near modern-day Cooktown on the Queensland coast.
+The six-week layover for repairs at a place later renamed after ship, the Endeavour River, provided Banks and Solander with their best opportunity for plant hunting expeditions.
 Many of the most valuable samples from the journey came from there.
 Parkinson sketched the kangaroo, the first known western image of the creature, and also documented further exchanges with the Aborigines.